axlothecook/ArknightsMemoryCardGame/README.md

 this API works - it requires a specific number for each operator.
 Thus a set roster of unchanging numbers decided during project creation pulls the same operators, despite new ones being released in the game and on the origin website.

+## 4th Difficulty
+Last 'Special' difficulty is basically a 'Hard' difficulty, but with a twist, a secret operator, an easter egg with no clues hinting at it.

 ## Design
 The project's concept UI were designed in [Figma](https://www.figma.com/design/kkp3LjdiMIIzMkUrA4d6fN/Arknights-Memory-Card-Game?node-id=0-1&m=dev&t=cXDMJ6i1UfidhShl-1)